-For all other employees on SCP16 or below, where required by their Assistant DirectorHead of Service to work on a Saturday/Sunday (excluding home working), you will receive payment for all hours worked in accordance with paragraph 3.2.5 (Overtime).
+For all other employees on SCP16 or below, where required by their Assistant Director to work on a Saturday/Sunday (excluding home working), you will receive payment for all hours worked in accordance with paragraph 3.2.5 (Overtime).

-This allowance is not payable to employees on SCP17 or over.
+This allowance is not payable to employees on SCP21 or over.